 There is a known discrepancy between the operational and axiomatic specifications within the family of mixed-size RSW variants shown in Figures A.20-A.22.
-To address this, we may choose to add something like the following new PPO rule: Memory operation a precedes memory operation b in preserved program order (and hence also in the global memory order) if a precedes b in program order, a and b both access regular main memory (rather than I/O regions), a is a load, b is a store, there is a load a between a and a that writes to a, and a precedes a in PPO.
+To address this, we may choose to add something like the following new PPO rule: Memory operation a precedes memory operation b in preserved program order (and hence also in the global memory order) if a precedes b in program order, a and b both access regular main memory (rather than I/O regions), a is a load, b is a store, there is a load a between a and a there is a byte a that both a and a read, there is no store between a and a that writes to a, and a precedes a in PPO.
 In other words, in herd syntax, we may choose to add "(po-loc & rsw);ppo; [W]" to PPO.
 Many implementations will already enforce this ordering naturally.
 As such, even though this rule is not official, we recommend that implementers enforce it nevertheless in order to ensure forwards compatibility with the possible future addition of this rule to RVWMO.